Lillysmart/CRESMA278_FT02306_GroupB_CrecenciaSmart_ITW_Digital-Resume-/README.md

 # CRESMA278_FT02306_GroupB_CrecenciaSmart_ITW_Digital-Resume
 →👋WELCOME to Crecencia Smart's Digital Resume.

--WHAT DID I USE ?🤔
+WHAT DID I USE ?🤔
 -
 I used HTML for the layout of the Resume and CSS for styling the Resume.

 I used figma for the wireframe .